osmottawa/OSMCanada-Documentation/bylaws.md

 11.2 The vice-president shall, in the absence or disability of the president, perform the duties and exercise the powers of the president and shall perform such other duties as shall from time to time be imposed by the Board of Directors.

-11.3 The treasurer is responsible for care and custody of the funds and other financial assets of the association and for making payments for all approved expenses incurred by the association.
+11.3 The treasurer is responsible for care and custody of the funds and other financial assets of the organization and for making payments for all approved expenses incurred by the organization.
 The treasurer maintains books of the accounts which shall be made available for inspection by members at any reasonable time on request.
-At each annual general meeting, the treasurer shall present an account of the finances of the association and a budget for the following fiscal year, which shall include any consequent recommendations for changes in the annual dues paid by members.
+At each annual general meeting, the treasurer shall present an account of the finances of the organization and a budget for the following fiscal year, which shall include any consequent recommendations for changes in the annual dues paid by members.
 The treasurer shall maintain the membership list.

-11.4 The secretary is responsible for general correspondence and for internal communication within the association.
+11.4 The secretary is responsible for general correspondence and for internal communication within the organization.
 If a meeting secretary is not appointed, the secretary issues notices and agenda, and prepares, maintains and distributes minutes for the meetings of the general membership and of the Executive Committee.
 The secretary maintains the minute book of the Organization.

 **Article 12 MINUTES OF BOARD OF DIRECTORS**